 - Are aware of stress and pressure in themselves and in others and seek to build capacity to help cope in the times when resilience is needed

 Difference is about risk and people with high resilience have a greater tolerance for risk.
-Difference is a sign that innovation is working and that diversity is taking place, where people can get passionately engaged in professional disagreements and not get bent out of shape.
-Organisations need to have ideas that are different from the norm, not be threatened by them, but able to evaluate them properly and implement them if required.
+Difference is a sign that innovation is working and that diversity is taking place, somewhere people can get passionately engaged in professional disagreements but not get bent out of shape.
+Organisations need to have ideas that are different from the norm, not be threatened by them but evaluate them properly and implement them if required.

 Find out more about: